piotrpawlaczek/social_scraper/README.md

 ----
 - python run_tests.py

 Run
 ---
 - start_scraper

 The server is running on port `8080` by default

 Celery
 ------
-Be sure to start celery worker before you start:
+Be sure to run celery worker before you start:
 ```
 celery -A social_scraper.webapi.celery worker
 ```